Last updated: 29th August 2023

 - Embedded training sessions, organised by tutors are being delivered via a mix of face to face or online, in line with the University's blended learning approach.

-- 1-2-1 appointments are available; they will be delivered either remotely on Microsoft Teams, or face to face- email firstname.lastname@example.org to arrange an appointment.
-The Research Enquiries Desk is closed until further notice, but we are able to offer the same support via email (email@example.com).
-Our new 'on-call' librarian service for in-person on the spot help is now running between 10am and 2pm, Monday to Friday.
+- 1-2-1 appointments are available; they will be delivered either face to face or remotely via MS Teams.
+Email email@example.com to arrange an appointment.
+Our 'on-call' librarian service for in-person on the spot help is also available from 10am and 2pm, Monday to Friday, during term time.

-- Our bookable information skills workshops are availabe online.
+- Our bookable information skills workshops are availabe online or in person for all library users.

 Support for researchers who have question about open access, research data management and CRIS and SORA is available as usual by contacting us on our service emails of email@example.com, firstname.lastname@example.org and email@example.com .
-1-2-1s are also offered on Microsoft Teams.
+1-2-1s are also offered on Microsoft Teams or in-person.

 Senate House Library has launched a temporary remote registration service for e-resource access: